d2s/Documentation/Docs/DIYNAS.md

 ## My DIY NAS

 This page is a short resume about my DIY (do it yourself) [NAS](https://en.wikipedia.org/wiki/Network-attached_storage).
 For some time I have wanted to upgrade the old NAS (from 2010).
 A server crash in October 2016 forced me to upgrade, both the OS and HW platform.
-But an upgrade of the hardware can quickly become a challenge if the OS does not include drivers for new hardware.
+But an upgrade of the hardware can quickly become a challenge if the OS does not support the hardware.

 I do not spend much time building or maintaining my NAS.
 The main purpose of my NAS is: